-Mouseposé 3 review
+Mouseposé 3 full review

 Wooden batons are old news.
 Even laser pointers have had their day.
 They’ve gone the way of blackboards, whiteboards, flipcharts and overhead projectors.
 With your Mac hooked up to a video projector – or even a decent-sized, flat-screen monitor – Mouseposé 3 is all you need to bring focus to your presentations.